-Institutions are responsible for deciding whether to accept any recommendations arising from a review, but the Government expects them to take action in light of a review’s findings.
-Colleges, local authorities and LEPs will be responsible in the first instance for funding any changes resulting from the reviews, but the Government has made some funding available in the form of transition grants and via a restructuring facility.
-The administrative process of the review itself is funded by the Government.
+While colleges, local authorities and LEPs were responsible in the first instance for funding any changes resulting from the reviews, the Government made some funding available in the form of transition grants and via a restructuring facility.
+The administrative process of the reviews themselves was funded by the Government.

 Commons Briefing papers CBP-7357